 Note setting the interest rate slightly below the value displayed by the table may speed up your auto-invest speed, as there will be less competition between investors at lower rates.

-For partially-secured loans, the warranty fund will reimburse between 60% and 80% of the loan balance when the payment is more than 3 months late.
+Omaraha provides a partial guarantee on loans.
+The warranty fund will reimburse between 60% and 80% of the loan balance when the payment is more than 3 months late.
 Overall, I’ve been compensated around 68% of the value of defaulted loans (as of December, 22nd 2017).

 The current amount of money in the warranty fund is visible on the help page.
 It usually fluctuates between €60 000 and €70 000.
 I must confess that this low amount surprised me, as I was expected it to be much higher according to Omaraha’s large loan volumes.